 - Reduce the time HR spends on separations.
 Letting go of employers requires a great deal of time and effort on behalf of your HR team.
 By shifting some of the burden to an outplacement services agency, you can free up your HR staff to work on other priorities.

 - Reduce managerial stress.
-When managers are charged with letting go of employees, it’s highly stressful for them as well as those being terminate.
+When managers are charged with letting go of employees, it’s highly stressful for them as well as those being terminated.
 By providing a structured and personalized approach to assisting those individuals, you can take some of the burden off your leaders and reduce their stress levels, helping to ensure a healthy and productive work environment.

 In short, providing outplacement services for your employees is quickly becoming an expectation, with a growing sense that it is simply the right thing to do.
 Not only can you help reduce the stress and anxiety that comes with a job loss, but you can maintain better relationships with employees and a more positive reputation within your industry and customer community.